rsksmart/RSKIPs/IPs/RSKIP144.md

 It must be ensured that blocks that have transactions that are executed in parallel always produce the same output.
 Therefore, when a block is executed in parallel, nodes must verify the resulting world state is deterministic.

-For simplicity, three types of connections between transactions are identified:
+For simplicity, two transactions are defined as _connected_ if:
 - Both transactions write the same storage key
 - One transaction reads a key that the other transaction writes

-Any pair of transactions with any of these characteristics cannot be in different parallel partitions.
+Any pair of transactions that are _connected_ cannot be in different parallel partitions.
 If so, the block must be rejected.

-> Transactions that are from the same sender account are considered connected because they modify the nonce
+> Transactions that are from the same sender account are considered _connected_ because they modify the nonce.

 > Recursive deletes must be correctly and efficiently handled.
-If a transaction deletes a contract using `SELFDESTRUCT` and another transaction is reading or writing a key of that contract, those two transactions must be considered connected.
+If a transaction deletes a contract using `SELFDESTRUCT` and another transaction is reading or writing a key of that contract, those two transactions must be considered _connected_.

 This cases should not be considered as writing a key, since they doesn't affect the output of the parallel execution:
 - Adding 0 balance